 Trevor Bedford, where I have

-Tuberculosis, with its lack of plasmids and recombination, huge public health impact, and rise in resistance, is serving as the 'pilot' organism for this endevor, though plans to expand to other bacteria are already in motion...
+Tuberculosis, with its lack of plasmids and recombination, huge public health impact, and rise in resistance, is serving as the 'pilot' organism for this endevor, though we have run other bacterial pathogens, like Campylobacter.

 "But all evolutionary biologists know that variation itself is nature's only irreducible essence.
 Variation is the hard reality, not a set of imperfect measures for a central tendency.
 Means and medians are the abstractions."

 "My work can be taxing and hazardous, but dull?
 Never."

 Please find an updated list of my publications on Google Scholar.

 Using nearly full-genome HIV sequence data improves phylogeny reconstruction in a simulated epidemic.
 Yebra G, Hodcroft EB, Ragonnet-Cronin ML,